lloydwatkin/xep-builder/README.md

 XEP Builder
 ==============

+A XEP building tool that allows you to break the XEP document down into smaller, more manageable sections.
+A grunt task will also attempt to rebuild the XEP on every file change and build the resulting html.

+When linked up with travis (see below) the library can also publish XEPs to your github pages branch and test any pull requests that are made to the repository.

 ## Creating

 Put your sections in the sections subdirectory.
 They will be added to the XEP in numerical order when build, e.g.